laipn/company-fit/README.md

 If < 3 years then: **Follow Up**: "What was the reason for your last reorg?"

-- [ ] Assesee could not recall the reason
+- [ ] assessee could not recall the reason
 - [ ] Assesse did recall the reason.
 - [ ] N/A